Listening to your concerns

 We will aim to resolve your complaint, to your satisfaction, within four business days* from the date we receive it, and send you written confirmation of this.

-For those complaints we can’t resolve within this timeframe
+For those complaints we can’t resolve within this timeframe the following rules will apply:

 - We will send you an acknowledgement letter promptly, sometimes asking you for more information, and investigate your complaint further.